mvogiatzis/first-stories-twitter/README.md

 Please note that in the production cluster mode, you require a `DRPCClient` to feed the topology with tweets and get results.

-**To run the tweets crawler** type the following in the command line:
-`mvn compile exec:java -Dexec.classpathScope=compile -Dexec.mainClass=crawler.Crawler`

 Authors
 ======
 * Michael Vogiatzis ([@mvogiatzis](https://twitter.com/mvogiatzis))